MellKam/soundify/README.md

 ## [Deno](https://deno.land/x/soundify)

 Deno is straightforward, you can just import the package from deno.land and use all the functionality.

 ```ts
 import { ... } from "https://deno.land/x/soundify/mod.ts"
 ```

 # Gettings started

-To make your first request with Soundify, you need to create a `SpotifyClient`, the purpose of which is to create an http requests to spotify.
+To make your first request with Soundify you need to create a `SpotifyClient`.
 As the first parameter it takes access token or [AuthProvider](#auth-provider-and-automatic-tokens-refreshing).

 ```ts
 import { SpotifyClient } from "@soundify/api";